Read-The-Question/rtq-review/packages/review-store/README.md

 # `@rtq/review-store`

-Server-only persistence for review comments, review outcomes, and product-wide review findings.
-Runtime code must use the high-level `comments`, `outcomes`, and `findings` repositories exported from `@rtq/review-store/server`; schema, SQLite, migration, and database-path modules are package internals.
+Server-only persistence for review comments, review outcomes, state-scoped image metadata, and product-wide review findings.
+Runtime code must use the high-level `comments`, `outcomes`, `imageMetadata`, and `findings` repositories exported from `@rtq/review-store/server`; schema, SQLite, migration, and database-path modules are package internals.
 The package deliberately has no default export path, so runtime consumers must opt into the explicit server entry point.